What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Money: Any major, hard currency travellers cheques or cash are fine.
 ATMs (all over the place) and credit cards can be used in major banks.

-• Getting around: Disappointingly slow transportation, given the size of the country (partly because of the hilly terrain).
+• Disappointingly slow transportation, given the size of the country (partly because of the hilly terrain).
 Limited and slow train service often booked days in advance, particularly Inter-city Expresses between Colombo and Kandy over public holidays.
 To travel at all widely on public transport, you're more or less forced into some reliance on public buses, but slow, windy and often crowded roads make for stressful rides.
 Private, AC luxury (term used loosely) buses are much more comfortable and not much more expensive than public rattletraps, but services are more limited.

 Taxi drivers can be hired for 20-40 USD/day depending on the distance to be travelled – agree the price in advance.
 Tuk-tuks can also be hired for fairly long distances.
 You can fly from Colombo's domestic airport to Jaffna – Sri Lanka's only internal flight.